moshesipper/OMNIREP/README.md

 # The OMNIREP algorithm: Coevolving interpreters and representations.

-The project is available here: https://github.com/EpistasisLab/OMNIREP
+The repo is available at https://github.com/EpistasisLab/OMNIREP